infinum/wordpress-handbook/Development environment/Docker.md

 ```

-Besides adding `docker-compose.yml` file, create `bin` folder with two files in it: `nginx.conf` and `php.ini` for your nginx and php settings.
-The `nginx.conf` looks like this
+Besides adding the `docker-compose.yml` file, create a `bin` folder with two files in it — `nginx.conf` and `php.ini` — for your nginx and php settings.
+The `nginx.conf` file looks like this

 ```bash
 ## secure headers